OceanGlidersCommunity/Oxygen_SOP/_sources/CONTRIBUTING.md

 6. The SOP team will review your changes as outline above, and if approved, the process is complete and you're done.
 7. All contributers will be listed as co-authors on the next peer-reviewed publication.

 We are happy to provide individual training sessions for people who are new on GitHub.
+Please indicate your interest [here](https://github.com/OceanGlidersCommunity/Oxygen_SOP/discussions) so we can organize sessions.